coreflexive/coreflexive.github.io/_posts/2023-05-04-michal-sitko-bicycle.md

 check { no front & rear }
 ```

-The model could be further simplified by exploiting the following Galois connection:

-> $R \subseteq X \wedge S \subseteq X \; \equiv \; R \cup S \subseteq X$

-meaning that we could have replaced the two injectivity constraints with one.
+The model could be further simplified by exploiting the universal property of relational join.
+Meaning that we could have replaced the two injectivity constraints with one.
 I'll leave that for you.

 Thanks to Michał for the inspiration.